Housing and residence life regulations

 9. Live or cut trees are not allowed in student rooms;

-Any exceptions to these policies must be submitted in writing to the Director of Housing and Residence Life, or a designee, and approved prior to any changes.
+Any exceptions to these policies must be submitted in writing to the Director of Housing and Residence Life or a designee and approved before any changes.
 When making any public display that can be seen from the exterior of room doors or windows, you may NOT have:

 1. Any clothing, towels, shoes, etc., hanging out of windows;

-3. Any message which elevates one group above another;
+3. Any message that elevates one group above another;

 5. Any message that promotes drugs or alcohol or use thereof;